Understand Your Swimming Pool Filtration System

 That’s why Aqua Leisure Pools and Spas is here to break it down for you and explain.

-How Does a Pool Filtration System Work
+How Does a Ground Pool Filter System Work?

 As a pool owner, you’ve probably heard about in-ground and above-ground pool filtration.
 As the name suggests, pool filtration refers to the system and processes used to clean and maintain the water quality in swimming pools.
-Usually, both above-ground and in-ground swimming pool filter systems consist of the following elements.

 Pool Filtration System